 First, I went on a road trip through Central America, driving south to north along the Pan-American Highway and stopping in many off-the-beaten-track places.

 Later, I went backpacking through Central America, traveling in the opposite direction using public transport, hitting up many other destinations that I didn’t pass through on my road trip.

-After these two longer trips, I also went back to Panama for a couple of weeks, and I hope to return to other countries sometime.
+After these two longer trips, I also went back to Panama for a couple of weeks, and I plan to return to other countries soon.

-While I have not been everywhere, I traveled the region for about 6 months combined, so hopefully I can give some useful impressions of each country.
+While I have not been everywhere, I traveled the region for about 6 months combined, so I hope I can give some useful impressions of each country.

 What I liked: Honestly?
 Almost everything.
 Mexico is just one big enchilada stuffed with amazing travel experiences.
 (Most) parts are very safe and as a whole it’s underrated — especially by Americans whose impressions can sometimes be dominated by negative news reports (often from the border regions where tourists don’t go).

 What I didn’t like: beach resorts such as Cancun can be insanely touristy

 First, I should mention that Mexico is geographically part of North America.
 Given the cultural similarities and that many travellers combine Mexico with its southern neighbours, I still include it here with the Central American countries.